 - Loss of consciousness

-Unfortunately, developing heat stroke during a heat advisory in Texas does not take long.
+Unfortunately, developing heat stroke during a heat advisory in Texas can occur quickly.

 - Drinking alcohol